newbiecoderwarehouse/Design-Inspiration-Newbie-Site/README.md

 # dinp

-This project is a prototype for the Design Inpiration Newbie Project.
+This project is a prototype for the Design Inspiration Newbie Project.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.